 and wings sections

-looked interesting we passed on these elements, being a bit too familiar, and compromised with one Mexican and one Columbian dish.
+looked interesting we passed on these elements, being a bit too familiar, and compromised with one Mexican and one Colombian dish.

 First up were the carnitas tacos (£7.99).